 Fiji has some wonderful waterfalls!
 Our trek over 9 creeks with our daughter riding a horse was a total highlight for all of us!
 It was an easily accessible adventure and a view into the local life as we walked through farmland.
 Take a look here for places to stay on the Coral Coast.

-Learn Something Cultural at a Kids Club, Islander Dancing, Shell Necklace making, Coconut Hunting, Basket Making
+Learn Something Cultural Like Islander Dancing, Shell Necklace Making, Coconut Hunting, Or Basket Making

 The Sabeto Hot Springs – and Mud Bath are lots of fun; and a little bit challenging for kids.
 We took the dark mud and smeared ourselves all over, allowing it to dry and then crack.
 Then, we climbed into the murky pools to wash it all off, moving through a series of the heated pools that were warm and lots of fun.
 And, it did have definite benefits for our skin – it was soft and smooth afterwards, and our daughter’s eczema was markedly improved for a week afterward!